 Avian Influenza

-Avian influenza (AI), sometimes called ‘avian flu’ or ‘bird flu’, is a contagious viral disease that affects many domestic and wild bird species, caused by a type A influenza virus.
+Avian influenza (AI), sometimes called ‘avian flu’ or ‘bird flu’, is a contagious viral disease caused by a type A influenza virus.
 These viruses naturally spread among wild aquatic birds worldwide and can infect domestic poultry and other bird and animal species.
+Most recently in the United States, avian influenza has been found in livestock with outbreaks occurring in dairy cattle.

 There are many strains of AI virus, generally classified into two categories:

-• highly pathogenic (HPAI) strains can cause severe clinical signs and potentially high mortality rates among poultry
+• Highly pathogenic (HPAI) strains can cause severe clinical signs and potentially high mortality rates among poultry or other animals.

 Avian influenza viruses do not normally infect humans.
 However, sporadic human infections with avian influenza viruses have occurred.
 Human-to-human transmission of avian influenza is extremely rare.

-H5N1, an HPAI strain, continues to spread in wild bird populations across the globe and presents a significant national concern as birds migrate to Canada.
-The Canadian Food Inspection Agency (CFIA) is currently responding to cases of H5N1 highly pathogenic avian influenza (HPAI) in farmed birds across Canada.
-The CFIA continues to remind anyone with animal farms, specifically poultry or other susceptible birds, to practice good biosecurity habits to protect them from infectious animal diseases.
+H5N1, an HPAI strain of avian influenza, referred to as HPAI A(H5N1), is widespread in wild bird populations across the globe and presents a significant national concern as birds migrate each spring and fall.
+The Canadian Food Inspection Agency (CFIA) continues to respond to cases of HPAI A(H5N1) in farmed birds across Canada and reminds anyone with animal farms, including poultry or other susceptible birds and livestock farms, to practice good biosecurity habits to protect them from infectious animal diseases.

-Comprehensive surveillance of these viruses in wild birds, poultry, mammals, and people worldwide continues.
-Globally, sporadic cases of H5N1 avian influenza have also been recently reported in other animal species besides wild birds, such as foxes, skunks and mink, and animals who may eat infected birds.
-Although bird flu viruses normally do not infect humans, they can cause a wide range of illnesses, from mild to severe illness.
-Avian influenza virus infections in humans are also of public health concern because of the potential for the virus to change to spread more easily from person-to-person.
+Comprehensive surveillance of these viruses in wild birds, poultry, mammals and people worldwide continues.
+Globally, sporadic cases of HPAI A(H5N1) have been reported in other animal species besides wild birds, such as foxes, skunks and mink, and other animals who may eat infected birds.
+More recently, HPAI A(H5N1) was discovered in dairy cattle in the United States.
+Although avian influenza viruses normally do not infect humans, they can cause a wide range of illnesses, from mild to severe illness.
+Avian influenza virus infections in humans are of public health concern because of the potential for the virus to change to spread more easily from person-to-person.

-If you suspect your birds have HPAI, contact a veterinarian to determine if further action is needed, or Manitoba Agriculture for provincial advice: https://www.gov.mb.ca/agriculture/animal-health-and-welfare/animal-health/update-avian-influenza-in-north-america.html
+If you suspect your birds or other animals have HPAI, contact a veterinarian to determine if further action is needed, or Manitoba Agriculture for provincial advice: https://www.gov.mb.ca/agriculture/animal-health-and-welfare/animal-health/update-avian-influenza-in-north-america.html

 Although the risk of transmission of avian influenza to humans is low, people should not touch dead birds or other wildlife with their bare hands.
 Protective eyewear and masks/N95 respirators are recommended as an additional precaution.
 Hands should be thoroughly washed before and after with soap and water or alcohol-based hand sanitizer.
-If a dead bird has to be handled, gloves should be worn and the dead bird placed in a plastic bag.
+If a dead bird or other animal must be handled, gloves should be worn and the dead animal should be placed in a plastic bag.

-• any number of dead raptors or avian scavengers (e.g., ravens, crows, gulls); or
+• any number of dead raptors or avian scavengers (e.g., ravens, crows, gulls),

 • large groups of dead birds, such as more than 20 of any species.

-• The risk of human-to-human spread of H5N1 avian influenza is low.
+• The risk of human-to-human spread of HPAI A(H5N1) is low.
 The symptoms of avian influenza in humans can resemble those of human influenza, including:

-• other early symptoms, mainly related to H5N1, may include: diarrhea, stomach pain and chest pain,
+• Other early symptoms, mainly related to H5N1, may include diarrhea, stomach pain and vomiting.

 • Individuals who have close, prolonged, and unprotected (no gloves, mask/N95 respirator, or other protective wear) contact should monitor for symptoms for 10 to 14 days after working or being exposed in an area where the avian influenza virus has been detected.
-If symptoms occur, they should seek care immediately and inform their health care provider of their exposure to avian influenza so they can receive the appropriate testing and treatment.
+If symptoms occur, they should isolate, and notify their health care provider of their exposure to avian influenza so they can receive the appropriate testing and treatment.

 • HPAI is not a food safety concern.
 There is no evidence to suggest that eating cooked poultry or eggs could transmit HPAI to humans.